Time to Read: 16 Minutes

 Do I need disability insurance?

 Disability insurance pays you income if you are unable to work due to injury, illness, etc. Most employees are not yet fully financially independent.
 Put simply, this means they cannot afford to retire and live comfortably forever if they suddenly lose their salary, bonus, and future savings today.
-At BWM Financial, we keep a detailed model of each client’s finances, and we can demonstrate the effect of a long-term disability on their financial life.
+At Stratos Private Wealth we keep a detailed model of each client’s finances, and we can demonstrate the effect of a long-term disability on their financial life.
 This might mean outliving your assets or needing to make dramatic changes to spending/lifestyle.
 When this is the case, we advise clients to consider purchasing disability insurance.

 How much insurance should I buy?